Bring in your items for a free evaluation by a precious metals specialist.

 In almost all cases, authentic silver jewelry will be stamped "925" and will not be magnetic.
 If you have silver colored pieces that are not stamped, or they are stamped but magnetic, it is unlikely that they are silver.

-We perform non-destructive electronic testing on coins and bullion bars.
-If your coin is in a case, we typically do not need to remove it.
+We perform non-destructive electronic testing on most coins and bullion.
+If your coin is in a case, we typically don't need to remove it.

-When selling coins or bullion, we typically only pay up to the first $1,000 in cash.
+When purchasing coins or bullion, we typically only pay up to the first $1,000 in cash.
 If you would like to receive full payment in cash, please contact us before coming in.

 If you are selling items which are not secondhand goods, such as coins, bullion, or dental material, we will ask for your name and any other basic contact and banking information necessary to issue payment.